Ian Johnson (cricketer): Bradman's Invincibles

 Johnson was a member of Don Bradman's Australian team touring England in 1948.
-Known as the Invincibles, the Australian team was the first side to remain unbeaten through an entire English tour.
+Known as the Invincibles, the Australian team was the first team to remain unbeaten through an entire English tour.
 Johnson started the tour well, taking 7/42 in an early tour match against Leicestershire, followed by 5/53 against Surrey.
 Against Essex, Johnson took 6/37 in the second innings.
 Earlier in the match Australia had scored 721 runs in a single day; Johnson made 9.

 Having earned selection for the First Test at Trent Bridge, Johnson took only one wicket in the match; Australia won the Test by eight wickets.
 He had more success in the Second Test at Lord's taking three wickets in the first innings as Australia won the match by 409 runs.
 Johnson failed to take a wicket in a rain-affected Third Test at Old Trafford, and was replaced after the Fourth Test, having taken only seven wickets in the series at an average of 61.00.
 Wisden Cricketers' Almanack noted that while Johnson had started the tour well, he was not as effective in English conditions as Australian.

 [Johnson] was not so troublesome to batsmen in Tests as when at home, principally because of the difference in pace of the pitches and his inability to bowl round the wicket, an almost essential part in the make-up of an off-spinner in England.
 False expectation against Johnson in Australia usually cost a batsman his wicket, but on slower English pitches there was time to change a stroke and still keep the ball out of the stumps, even though beaten by flight.